Updated November 8, 2019

 Republicans in the Senate recently unveiled their health care legislation to replace Obamacare.
 Dubbed the Better Care Reconciliation Act (BCRA), the Senate bill changes or eliminates many Obamacare provisions.
-The bill’s provisions for phasing out federal funding for Obamacare’s Medicaid expansion, and changing the federal government’s funding structure for Medicaid, have many Medicaid recipients concerned.
-If the BCRA eventually becomes the law of the land, many low-income Americans may find themselves no longer eligible for Medicaid – and in need of affordable health care coverage, such as short term health insurance.
+The bill’s provisions for phasing out federal funding for Obamacare’s Medicaid expansion, and changing the federal government’s funding structure.
+If the BCRA eventually becomes the law of the land, many low-income Americans may find themselves no longer eligible for Medicaid and in need of affordable health care coverage, such as short term health insurance.

 Short Term Medical – Affordable, Flexible Coverage